ibm-cloud-docs/vpc/vsi_is_ssh_keys_about.md

 * For Windows or VMware images, you must use the RSA SSH key type.
 The Ed25519 SSH key type can't be used with Windows or VMware images.
 * For Linux images, the Ed25519 SSH key type can be used only if the SSH server for the operating system supports that key type.

 You can't create SSH keys within the API, you can import only an existing SSH key.
-You can create an SSH key within the UI.
+You can generate a new RSA SSH key pair within the UI.
 You have the option when you create an SSH key to copy the API code snippet for that key.

 In the API, you can specify which type of key by using the `type` variable.
 The default `type` is RSA.
 If you try to import a Ed25519 SSH key and don't specify the `ed25519` key type, the process fails.